thomas-liao/Food_Mate/README.md

 <img  src="./Image/5_2.png" alt="signup" width="250"/><br/><br/>

 Wanna create your own account?
 No problem!
 Click create one will send you to registration page where you can fill your basic information to create a new account.
+We have set up some restrictions on the register page, so all account information will follow a pattern.
 Then you will jump to login page to login will your own account.

 ### Choose Role

 <img  src="./Image/5_3.png" alt="Choose Role" width="250"/><br/><br/>

 User can choose to be host or guest.
+User could also go back to this page at any time by clicking on the "New Event" in the bottom navigation bar.

 ### Choose Host: